-Person 1 and the LTC were associated at the date of transfer and for the two years before that date.
+Person 1 and the LTC were associated at the date of disposal and for the two years before that date.

-Person 2 was also associated with the LTC at the date of transfer and for the two years before that date.
-Under the aggregation rule in s YB 13(3), person 2 is treated as having held person 1's effective look-through interests in the LTC from 14 February 2022 (when they married person 1).
+Person 2 was also associated with the LTC at the date of disposal and for the two years before that date.
+Under the aggregation rule in s YB 13(3), person 2 is treated as having held person 1's effective look-through interests in the LTC from at least 14 February 2022 (when they married person 1) and potentially earlier if they were in a de facto relationship before that date.

-- 46. Rollover relief under s FD 1(1)(a) applies if the transfer is between persons associated at the date of transfer and for at least two years before that date.
-The 2-year period before the date of transfer would, for example, include 1 July 2022 if the date of transfer was 1 July 2024. - 47.
+- 49. Rollover relief under s FD 1(1)(a) applies if the disposal is between persons associated at the date of disposal and for at least two years before that date.
+The 2-year period before the date of disposal would, for example, include 1 July 2022 if the date of disposal was 1 July 2024. - 50.
 An effective look-through interest can in some cases be calculated based on average daily look-through interests during an income year.
 If so, in the context of s FD 1, this means that for each income year that falls within the two-year period (there will usually be three such income years), the average daily interest must be 25% or more.
 This means that the look-through interest could be lower than 25% at times during the income years (but not zero because the person must be an LTC owner at all times during the two-year period).

-Rollover relief not available for transfer to newly incorporated company
+Rollover relief not available for disposal to newly incorporated LTC

-48. The requirement to be associated for two years before the transfer date means that rollover will not be available in the scenario where a person owning residential land in their own name wishes to transfer the land into a newly incorporated company that they own.
+51. The requirement to be associated for two years before the disposal date means that rollover relief will not be available in the scenario where a person owning residential land in their own name wishes to dispose of the land into a newly incorporated LTC that they own.
 This is illustrated in Example | Tauira 2.

-Example | Tauira 2 - Rollover relief not available for transfer to new company
+Example | Tauira 2 - Rollover relief not available for disposal to new company